 I try really hard to put my phone down when I’m with my kids.
 But it’s often impossible to do, when part of my livelihood depends on it.

-But, my son getting a cell phone is a great opportunity for me to be much more mindful about my cell phone use.
+But, my son having a cell phone is a great opportunity for me to be much more mindful about my cell phone use.

 To be honest, my cell phone often stresses me out, so I am glad to be putting it down a bit more.